Journal of Community Development Research (Humanities and Social Sciences)

 Original Work: All submitted manuscripts to Journal of Community Development Research (Humanities and Social Sciences) are expected to be original contributions, not previously published in any language or country (except as an abstract or preliminary report), nor under consideration for publication elsewhere.
 The submission of a manuscript concurrently to more than one journal is unethical and objectionable.
-To systematically track suspected incidents, Journal of Community Development Research (Humanities and Social Sciences) uses Urkund software to check for plagiarism and/or previous publications in order to reject articles that have substantial proportions of texts copied from other sources.
+To systematically track suspected incidents, Journal of Community Development Research (Humanities and Social Sciences) uses Turnitin software to check for plagiarism and/or previous publications in order to reject articles that have substantial proportions of texts copied from other sources.

 Accuracy: The author should present an accurate account of the work throughout as well as an objective discussion of its significance.
 Underlying data should be also represented accurately in the paper, and conclusions should be based on the evidence presented in the paper.

 Acknowledgment of Sources: As a research article is established upon previously published works, the author should acknowledge the insight as such by citing works in the article and listing them in the references.
-Making statements of facts or ideas without citing evidence to back up them is not considered as acceptable research practices.
+Making statements of facts or ideas without citing evidence to back them up is not considered as acceptable research practices.

 Disclosure of Financial Support and Conflicts of Interest: All financial support for the research and the paper writing process should be disclosed in the acknowledgments, including any conflicts of interest.

 Authorship: The author is expected to participate in the publication process effectively by following instructions and suggestions informed by the Journal strictly.
 This includes taking responsibility for the submitted manuscript and all feedback related to plagiarism, distortion of data, misuse of third party material, construction of results and deceitful authorship.
-Any person/organisation that helps contribute the work should be clearly acknowledged in the “Acknowledgments” section when their written permission to be named has been acquired.
+Any person/organisation that helps contribute to the work should be clearly acknowledged in the “Acknowledgments” section when their written permission to be named has been acquired.
 It is necessary that all co-authors have seen and approved the final version of the paper and agreed to its submission for the publication.

 Duties of Editors

 Confidentiality: Journal of Community Development Research (Humanities and Social Sciences) uses a “double-blind” peer review process where neither the authors nor the reviewers know each other’s identity.
 It is our policy to protect the identity of author(s) and reviewers throughout the review process.
 In this regard, unpublished materials mentioned in the submitted manuscript are not quoted or referenced by an editor without the written consent of the author.
-As well, recommendations or ideas attained through peer review are kept confidential and unobtainable for personal advantage.
+Likewise, recommendations or ideas attained through peer review are kept confidential and unobtainable for personal advantage.

 Conflicts of Interest: The editors shall be detached from the review process when they have any conflict of interest or personal stake in the publication.